buildbot/buildbot/master/docs/developer/rtype-step.rst

         This path lists steps for the given build, sorted by number.

-    .. bb:rpath:: /build/:buildid/step/:name
+    .. bb:rpath:: /build/:buildid/step/:step_name

         :pathkey integer buildid: the ID of the build
-        :pathkey identifier name: the name of the step within the build
+        :pathkey identifier step_name: the name of the step within the build

         This path selects a specific step, identified by its build ID and step name.

-    .. bb:rpath:: /build/:buildid/step/number/:number
+    .. bb:rpath:: /build/:buildid/step/:step_number

         :pathkey integer buildid: the ID of the build
-        :pathkey integer number: the number of the step within the build
+        :pathkey integer step_number: the number of the step within the build

         This path selects a specific step, identified by its build ID and step number.